zivis/chiliproject-blueish-orange-theme/README.md

-chiliproject-orange-theme
+chiliproject-blueish-orange-theme
 =========================

-Orange theme with responsive UI and function to add own menu entries for ChiliProject 3.x
+Orange theme with responsive UI and function to add own menu entries for ChiliProject 3.x (zivi only put some blue in it…)

 Features: